Seedlings Activity: Why Does Some Soil Drink Faster?

 • Compare how quickly different soils absorb water

-• Use descriptive and scientific vocabulary
+• Use scientific vocabulary in child-friendly ways

 Materials

-• Equal amounts of water
+• Equal amounts of water for each sample

-• Timer
+• Timer or stopwatch

 Procedure